class String

 (whitespace : Bool = true, strict : Bool = true)

-Returns the result of interpreting characters in this string as a floating point number (Float64
+Returns the result of interpreting characters in this string as a floating point number (Float64).

-if the string is not a valid float representation
+This method returns nil if the string is not a valid float representation

 or exceeds the range of the data type.
 Values representing infinity or NaN